isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 .. note::

-    Sysrepo v0 does not support import/export of all YANG modules.
-This capability was added in Sysrepo v1.
+    Sysrepo v0 does not support import/export of all YANG modules; this capability was added in Sysrepo v1.
 Users that are migrating from Sysrepo v0 will need to do per-module backups.
 This has the added benefit of isolating potential failures and preventing them from affecting all modules.
-The command is the same except it has the module name added to it at the end.
+The command is the same, except it has the module name added to it at the end.

     .. code-block:: console

         $ sysrepocfg --datastore running --export=save.xml --format=xml kea-dhcp6-server
         $ sysrepocfg --datastore startup --export=save.xml --format=xml kea-dhcp6-server

-3. Upgrade Sysrepo to the newer version and then:
+3. Upgrade Sysrepo to the newer version and then run:

 .. code-block:: console